 Ancient History:

 The life story of Chocolate starts a little over 3000 years ago.
-While there are images on Mayan pottery dating back to 1000BC, most historians believe the cacao tree was first cultivated by the Olmecs, who lived in Central America, not far from
+While there are images on Mayan pottery dating back to 1000BC, most historians believe the cacao tree was first cultivated by the Olmecs, who lived in Central America, not far from Costa Rica.
+Research into their language has revealed the word cacao was used by this Mesoamerican civilization, dispelling the common misconception that the Mayans were the original founders of chocolate.

 By 300 AD the Olmecs had vanished and the Mayan civilization was flourishing in the southern part of what is now Mexico.
 The Mayan civilization worshiped the sacred tree, naming it cacahuaquchtl, and believed the pods were a gift to man from the Gods.
 Writings that survive today describe the cacao as the gods’ food, and many drawings show cacao pods being used in rituals and ceremonies.
 After the demise of the Mayan civilization, the Toltecs occupied the same region; followed by the Aztecs who conquered the Toltecs in 1325.
 When the Aztecs discovered the cacao beans that the Toltecs worshiped and transformed into drink, they named the beans cacahuatl, meaning “sun beans”.
 Cacao beans were used primarily as currency and a beverage at